 When we think of artists from pre-independence India, Raja Ravi Verma, Abanindranath Tagore or Nandalal Bose come to mind.
 However, it wasn’t an all-boys club, as these names seem to suggest.
 Women artists of the same time haven’t been recognised and in some cases, have been conveniently forgotten.
-Sunayani Devi is one such artist who gets left out of the historical record.
+Sunayani Devi is one such artist who was left out of the historical records.
 So much so that, until last year’s Art+Feminism campaign, she did not even exist on Wikipedia.
 This, even when other members of her illustrious family, the Tagores, are so well known.

 In a country where it is difficult to name even 5 women artists, this is hardly surprising.

 Thus, Women’s History Month seems like a good time to remember and celebrate this forgotten artist from the 19th century.